nguyensonhai/nguyensonhai/README.md

 - 💓 Ez Health - Building a healthy lifestyle mobile application ([more details](https://github.com/ezratech/ezhealth)).

 - 📖 Ez Kidel - Building a learning English vocabulary mobile application for kids who need to improve English vocabulary, listening and reading abilities ([more details](https://github.com/ezratech/ezkidel)).

+- 🚀 Ez Explore - Building a website to explore our world and more. ([more details](https://ezexplore.web.app)).

 - 🌱 Ez Tree Care - Building the smart pots system using IOT technology to control and supervise the soil moisture.
 Created server and mobile application to control devices and sensors ([more details](https://github.com/nguyensonhai/eztreecare)).